Which of the following statements correctly describes the Lewis s... | Study Prep in Pearson+

 Multiple Choice

-Which of the following statements correctly describes the Lewis structure of the ion?
+Which of the following statements correctly describes the Lewis structure of the carbonate ion ?

 A